DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-strategy.md

 #### API Integration Test
 Same as Web Application Integrations tests these tests are the responsibility of the developers to write and maintain in collaboration with the test engineers.
-In the pipeline the tests are kicked off in build stage after code changes in platform project.
+In the pipeline the tests are kicked off in the build stage after code changes in the platform project.

 ##### Technology Selected